samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Common*

 This item functions as a [Pole](/equipment/400-pole).
-While holding it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to collapse it into a 1-foot-long rod for ease of storage (the pole’s weight doesn’t change) or cause the 1-foot-long rod to revert to a Pole.
+While holding it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to collapse it into a 1-foot-long rod for ease of storage (the pole's weight doesn't change) or cause the 1-foot-long rod to revert to a Pole.
 The rod elongates only as far as the surrounding space allows.

 ### [Portable Hole](/magic-items/9228932-portable-hole)